-We find that the devices exhibit linewidths of several Hz (see Figure 2), corresponding to quality factors of a few hundred depending on the temperature and geometry in question.
+Here, we focus on the dissipation in these devices and find that they exhibit linewidths of several Hz (see Figure 2), corresponding to quality factors of a few hundred depending on the temperature and geometry in question.
 The quality factor is many orders of magnitude lower than that measured in similar devices in $^4$He \cite{Rojas2015}.
-For this reason, the dissipation must be limited by a process intrinsic to the $^3$He system, rather than the quartz substrate (which should be much lower in the millikelvin temperature regime compared to the 1 K regime $^4$He experiment).
-We have identified a small number of possible dissipation mechanisms which are intrinsic to the superfluid phase of $^3$He: pair-breaking, vortex mutual friction, normal fluid slip, and second viscosity.
+For this reason, the dissipation must be limited by a process intrinsic to the $^3$He system, rather than the quartz substrate that the Helmholtz resonators are fabricated from (which should be much lower in the millikelvin temperature regime compared to the 1 K regime $^4$He experiment \cite{Rojas2015}).
+We have identified possible dissipation mechanisms which are intrinsic to the superfluid phase of $^3$He: surface-bound state dissipation, vortex mutual friction, normal fluid slip, and second viscosity.
 Additionally, there are phase-specific effects associated with $^3$He textures.
-In prior publications \cite{shook2024surface} we have investigated the A-phase's critical velocity by studying the resonance amplitude's drive dependence.
+In a prior publication \cite{shook2024surface}, we have investigated critical velocity by studying the resonance amplitude's drive dependence.
 A linear regime exists where the amplitude is proportional to the drive, and a change in the slope of the amplitude-force curve marks a non-linear regime.
-All of the measurements in this publication were performed in the linear regime for both the A and B-phases.
-In the linear regime, we expect the superflow to be robust against pair-breaking.
+All of the measurements in this publication were performed in the linear regime for both the A and B-phases where we do not expect dissipation due to surface bound-state dissipation.
 Calculations regarding normal fluid slip, second viscosity, and textural effects have been presented in the Supplementary Material \cite{SI}.